 - It has been struck by lightning several times, with severe hits in the years 2008 and 2014.
 The 2008 lightning hit damaged the statue’s head and fingers.
 In 2014, one of the fingers was lost when a bolt of lightning hit it.

 - A chapel at the base of the statue was constructed in the year 2006.
 One can get married at the chapel too!

 - The art style used in designing Christ the Redeemer statue is called Art Deco style.
 It is characterized by straight lines and simple shapes.
 Christ the Redeemer is the largest Art Deco-style structure in the world.

 - Christ the Redeemer is lit every night with about 300 energy-efficient LED lights.
 It makes the status visible from great distances.
 In 2010, the statue was illuminated with green and yellow light representing the colors of the Brazilian soccer team.

-- The Christ’s pose is often considered to depict a cross.
-However, it is most likely to suggest a “hug” and that the Christ embraces everyone.
-The pose and the statue itself have now become a national and international symbol of peace amd harmony.
+- Christ’s pose is often considered to depict a cross.
+However, it is most likely to suggest a “hug” and that Christ embraces everyone.
+It symbolizes the love that Jesus has for humanity, regardless of their background or beliefs.
+The pose and the statue itself have now become a national and international symbol of peace and harmony.

 Frequently Asked Questions

 Christ the Redeemer was built to celebrate the 100th anniversary of Brazilian independence from Portugal and represents the beliefs of Christianity.
 The statue is a religious symbol of forgiveness and redemption that reminds people of their faith in God and the teachings of Jesus Christ.